 These funding packages are managed by your agency.
-They are designed to be used flexibility to address the needs of children, young people and their families in order to achieve their case plan goal.
+They are designed to be used flexibly to address the needs of children, young people and their families in order to achieve their case plan goal.
 This includes addressing any medical or dental needs.

 One-off financial support for complex needs

-A Specialist Package for complex needs has been created to address extraordinary circumstances.
+A specialist package for complex needs has been created to address extraordinary circumstances.
 It is a one-off or time limited payment.

 There are three complex needs payment categories: